rohit507/UMD-CMSC498a-Intro-to-ESD/src/Introduction/layout.md

 We'll be working our way through those modules, explaining why you would use them, how they work, and how to use them.
 @@
-With each module we learn about, we'll present execises and projects that will help you cement that knowledge, and give you a practical examples of how these devices can be used.
+With each module we learn about, we'll present exercises and projects that will help you cement that knowledge, and give you a practical examples of how these devices can be used.